Hope Sabanpan-Yu: Writing career

+Her textbooks such as The Art of Truth: A Comprehensive Worktext in Creative Nonfiction for Senior High (2017) and Pinulongang Sugbuanon: Pagtulon-an alang sa mga Dayo (2015), both published by the University of San Carlos Press, have been used as resources in the senior high school and foreign students learning basic Cebuano.
+A Comprehensive Compilation of Extant Cebuano Music with Transcription and Analysis (2022), the publication of the NRCP-funded project she led that focused on transcribing and analyzing existing Cebuano music to preserve and promote the local musical heritage.

 In 2007, Hope's doctoral dissertation was given the Best Dissertation award from the University of the Philippines.
-Subsequently it was published by the University of the Philippines Press as Women's Common Destiny: Maternal Representations in the Serialized Cebuano Fiction of Hilda Montaire and Austregelina Espina-Moore (2009).
+Subsequently, it was published by the University of the Philippines Press as Women's Common Destiny: Maternal Representations in the Serialized Cebuano Fiction of Hilda Montaire and Austregelina Espina-Moore (2009).
 It was awarded the prestigious Lourdes Lontok-Cruz Award for research excellence last April 30, 2010.
-Her other scholarly works are Bridging Cultures: The Migrant Philippine Woman in the Works of Jessica Hagedorn, Fatima Lim-Wilson and Sophia Romero (2011), Institutionalizing Motherhood (2011), The Controlling Mother (2014) and The Other(ed) Woman: Critical Essays (2014) published by the National Commission for Culture and the Arts.
+Her other scholarly works are Bridging Cultures: The Migrant Philippine Woman in the Works of Jessica Hagedorn, Fatima Lim-Wilson and Sophia Romero (2011), Institutionalizing Motherhood (2011), The Controlling Mother (2014), a study funded by the Sumitomo Foundation, The Other(ed) Woman: Critical Essays (2014) published by the National Commission for Culture and the Arts.
+Her recent published academic books include This Thing of Darkness: Female Shapeshifters in Philippine and Japanese Literature (2018), another study funded by the Sumitomo Foundation, Nature and its persuasions: critical essays (2021) published by the USC Press, and Mas Masaya sa Entablado: Ang Siste sa mga Piling Dula ni Piux Kabahar (2022) published by the Komisyon sa Wikang Filipino.

+Awards

+She has received numerous distinctions, including the NRCP Achievement Award (2025), the NRCP Service Award (2023), UMPIL Gawad Pambansang Alagad ni Balagtas (2020), the Don Vicente Sotto Memorial Award for Literary Excellence (2019), and recognition as a Finalist in the Metrobank Foundation Search for Outstanding Teachers (2016).
+Her essay collection Naglangoy sa Langit ug ubang gumalaysay (2019) was awarded the prestigious NCCA Writers Prize for the Cebuano Essay in 2014.